 Protecting your rights as a tenant

 In addition to Universal Access, OCJ oversees legal programs that provide free eviction defense legal assistance citywide, offer legal help to tenants, buildings and tenant associations to help preserve their housing and protect against harassment or misconduct, and provide representation and legal advice in a range of housing-related cases.

-Housing-related legal services are also available at the City's Family Justice Centers, which provide comprehensive civil legal, counseling and supportive services for survivors of domestic violence, elder abuse and sex trafficking.
+Survivors of domestic violence have access to OCJ's housing legal services through the City's Family Justice Centers (FJCs).
+The City's FJCs provide comprehensive civil legal, counseling and supportive services for survivors of domestic violence, elder abuse and sex trafficking.